Home » Self Care » Stretches and Exercises » Self Care – Cough less and cough with less pain

 The supine twist mobilizes those little facet joints that are the focus of binding pain.

-Start with 20 to one side, then 20 to the other side.
+First, start with 20 twists to one side.
+Then, gently stretch 20 times on the other side.
 Bring the feet closer to your hips to target higher in the low back.
-Move your feet away from your low back to target muscles in the hip.
+Conversely, move your feet away from your lower back to target muscles in the hip.

 Many people prefer this variation on the supine twist.